WallNutss/funProject/README.md

 # funProject
-Anything goes in here is for humanity
+Anything goes in here is for fun stuff